 Yes, dream.
 It doesn’t matter how old you are or what your life looks like right now.
 And it doesn’t have to be anything “big”.
 This isn’t someone else’s dream, it is yours.

 Let me give you an example.
 Are you tired of feeling like your house is always chaotic and you can’t find what you want?
 Do you shy away from asking people over, but long to have a home filled with family, friendship and laughter?
 Then dream a little.
 Picture what you want your home to look like without even buying anything new.
-Allow yourself to imagine what it would be like to be organized.
+And allow yourself to imagine what it would be like to be organized.
 To be out with friends and not hesitate to say, “Hey, why don’t y’all come on over to my house for a cup of coffee?”

-Whatever area of life you are struggling in, take the time to picture what it would look like if you changed that reality.
-And then brainstorm some words that go along with the dream.
+Then brainstorm some words that go along with the dream.
 For our example, the words might be declutter, simplify, or hospitality.

 4. Make your choice.

 Know there isn’t one “right” word to choose from which you will grow.
 This isn’t some magical formula.
-It is simply a tool for Spiritual transformation.
+It is simply a tool for transformation.
 And ultimately that transformation is done by the Holy Spirit.